About the Lab

 Shashank holds an Master’s degree from School of International and Public Affairs at Columbia University and is a Mathematics and Computer Science graduate of the Indian Institute of Technology (IIT), Kharagpur.

-Ishan Nath is an Economics PhD student at the University of Chicago interested in growth, development, the economic impact of climate change, and the ways in which these topics interact.
-Prior to beginning his PhD, Ishan earned an MPhil in Economics from the University of Oxford, where he studied as a Rhodes Scholar.
-He also holds a B.A. in Economics and a B.S. in Earth Systems, with honors and distinction, from Stanford University, where he was a Truman Scholar and a Udall Scholar.
+Ishan Nath is a postdoctoral scholar in the Department of Economics at the University of Chicago.
+He completed his PhD in economics at the University of Chicago in 2019.
+Ishan also holds a B.A. in Economics and a B.S. in Earth Systems from Stanford University and an MPhil in Economics from the University of Oxford, where he studied as a Rhodes Scholar.
 In addition to his studies, Ishan has policy experience as an intern at the White House, U.S. Treasury, and The Carter Center, and as a consultant for the National Commission on the BP Deepwater Horizon Oil Spill and the Environmental Defense Fund.

 Sam Ori is the Executive Director at the Energy Policy Institute at the University of Chicago (EPIC).
 From 2013 to 2015, he served as Executive Vice President at Securing America’s Future Energy (SAFE), a Washington, DC-based organization dedicated to reducing American oil dependence in order to enhance economic and national security.
 From 2007 to 2013, Sam led SAFE’s policy work on a variety of topics, ranging from global oil and natural gas markets to transportation technology.
 Prior to joining SAFE, Sam spent four years working in the federal government at the Broadcasting Board of Governors and Department of State, including at the U.S. Embassy in New Delhi, India.